Midtre Gauldal Municipality: Government

 Midtre Gauldal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was between 2003 and 2020 provided by the inter-municipal agency Envina, after which it merged into ReMidt.
+Since, waste collection has been operated by ReTrans Midt.

 Municipal council

 The municipal council (Kommunestyre) of Midtre Gauldal Municipality is made up of 33 representatives that are elected to four-year terms.
 The tables below show the current and historical composition of the council by political party.